 The next step is to confront your sibling.
 Ask your parents or adult mentors to support you in this.
 Let your brother (or sister) know that this behavior must stop immediately.
 Say this in the presence of a responsible person who will hold you and your sibling accountable.
 It would also be good for your entire family to get some professional counseling from a trained and licensed Christian psychologist who is trained in trauma care.
 It's possible that there are deeper issues within the family system that need to be discussed in a group setting.
 In the meantime, your parents can determine what precautions should be taken so that you and your sibling won't be alone together.
 This can greatly diminish the likelihood of future sexual contact.

 For additional guidance, we suggest you contact the National Organization for Victim Assistance (NOVA) 24-hour crisis hotline at 1-800-879-6682.
-Focus on the Family's Counseling Department can provide you with a list of referrals if you need assistance finding a qualified Christian therapist practicing in your area (preferably a specialist in the field of trauma care).
+And you can call us.
+Focus on the Family's Counseling department can provide you with a list of referrals if you need assistance finding a qualified Christian therapist practicing in your area (preferably a specialist in the field of trauma care).
 Our staff counselors are also available to talk with you or your parents over the phone.
-You can reach them at this number.
 They're more than willing to come alongside you in any way they can.